Save on Your Mortgage

-Here's a simple trick to significantly reduce the length of your mortgage and save thousands in interest: Make additional payments which go toward the loan principal.
-Borrowers employ various techniques to accomplish this goal.
-Paying 1 additional full payment once per year is probably the easiest to arrange.
-If you can't pay an additional whole payment all at once, you can split that large amount into 12 smaller payments and write a check for that additional amount monthly.
-Another popular option is to pay half of your payment every two weeks.
-The effect here is that you will make one additional monthly payment in a year.
-Each option yields different results, but they will all significantly reduce the length of your mortgage and lower the total interest paid over the duration of the loan.
+There's a simple trick to significantly reduce the length of your mortgage and save thousands of dollars in interest: Make additional payments that apply to your loan principal.
+Borrowers make this happen in a few different ways.
+For many people,Perhaps the simplest way to keep track is to make one additional mortgage payment every year.
+If you can't afford to pay an additional whole payment in one month, you can divide your payment by 12 and write a check for that additional amount monthly.
+Another popular option is to pay a half payment every two weeks.
+The result is you make one extra monthly payment each year.
+Each of these options produces different results, but they will all significantly shorten the duration of your mortgage and lower the total interest you will pay over the life of the loan.

 Got a Question?